Do I need to make an appointment?

 What kind of remote support is Special Collections offering right now?

 If you're considering using primary sources in your curriculum, reach out to us as soon as possible for consultation.

 Everyone is welcome to use our online services for consultation.
-If requests can't be fulfilled by using our digital mechanisms, we'll offer in-person consultations for University of Arizona students, faculty and staff by appointment only beginning June 1st, 2021.
-We’ll provide an update when in-person appointments are available to the general public.
+If requests can't be fulfilled by using our digital mechanisms, we'll offer consultations for University of Arizona students, faculty and staff, and members of the general public both in person, beginning August 1st, 2022, and by appointment.

 Additional Research Support